yev111/ADA_chiefs_project/README.md

 # Research questions
 - Is there a correlation between the foreign population in Switzerland and the number of people living per household (p/HH)
-- Is there a correlation between the level of income and the size of the household?
+- Is there a correlation between the level of income and the size of the households?

-There can be various factors that might affect the outcome and hence need to be taken into account when doing the research:
+There can be various factors that might affect the outcome and hence need to be taken into account when investigating those two statements:
 <br />
 <br />
     - housing price